hiroki-chen/picachv-proof/policy_proof/README.md

 # Core Proofs for the Policy-Carrying Data Implementation and Policy-Compliance

 To be continued...
-This proof would require the use of Coq.
+This proof would require the use of Coq/Lean/Agda ?...